Make a Donation!

 Des McAnuff and Pete Townshend

-All audition material can be seen prior to auditions including sheet music, dialogue extracts, vocal and backing tracks.
+All ensemble audition material can be seen prior to auditions including sheet music, dialogue extracts, vocal and backing tracks.

 EDI Assessment